stytri/msa/README.md

 These directives are identified by a initial `$`:

 `$BYTEBITS=` _bits_
 	where _bits_ is one of `8` `16` `32` `64`; default is `8`.

 `$BYTEFORMAT=` _format_
 	where _format_ is one of `OCTAL` `DECIMAL` `HEXADECIMAL` used when printing numbers in listings; default is `HEXADECIMAL`.

 `$ADDRESS=` _replacement_
 	where _replacement_ is a sequence of graphical characters excluding '}'. when an address (i.e. undeclared symbol - see **identifier directives** below) is encountered in the assembly source, its is replaced by _replacement_ in the pattern. default is `%a`

 `$INTEGER=` _replacement_
-    where _replacement_ is a sequence of graphical characters excluding '}'. when an integer value is encountered in the assembly source, its is replaced by _replacement_ in the pattern. default is `%u`
+	where _replacement_ is a sequence of graphical characters excluding '}'. when an integer value is encountered in the assembly source, its is replaced by _replacement_ in the pattern. default is `%i`

 `$MEMORY=` _size_
 	where _size_ is the size of memory in **byte**s; ISO/IEC suffixes are recognised - e.g. `Ki` for units of 1024 **byte**s.
 	this directive _must_ be present _before_ assembler instructions are processed.

 #### identifier directives

 Identifiers consist of the characters `_` and `$`, the letters `A` to `Z` and `a` to `z`, and the digits `0` to `9` which _may not_ be the initial character.

 `{` _identifier_ `}`
 	defines a keyword, the _identifier_ is retained in the pattern, and _no_ field assignment is made.

 `{` _identifier_ `:` _replacement_ `=` _value_ `}`
 	defines an enumerated field value, the _identifier_ is replaced by _replacement_ in the pattern, and _value_ is assigned to the next available field.

 `{` _identifier_ `:` _replacement_ `}`
 	defines an enumerated field value, the _identifier_ is replaced by _replacement_ in the pattern, and a sequentially calaculated value is assigned to the next available field.

 #### function directives

 `{` _identifier_ `{` _expression_ `}` `}`
 	_expression_ is evaluated when _identifier_ is encountered when evaluating an expression.

 ### patterns

 _patterns_ are a sequence of graphical characters excluding the special characters mentioned above.

 _pattern_ `{` _expression_ `}` [ `:` `{` _link-expression_ `}` ]
 	_expression_ is evaluated whenever _pattern_ is matched in an assembly source file.
 	_link-expression_ is an optional expression to be evaluated when resolving symbol addresses; it will not be evaluated if the prior evaluation of _expression_ returns a zero value.

 ### expressions